mediar-ai/screenpipe/README.md

 # why?

+1. data is the biggest bottleneck in AI right now
-every second you are not recording is a missing context for AGI
+2. every second you are not recording is a missing context for AGI

 ## get started